clandrew/vscolorize65c816/README.md

 # vscolorize64tass
-Visual Studio extension providing syntax highlighting for 64tass W65C816
+This is a Visual Studio extension providing syntax highlighting for 64tass W65C816, created for personal convenience.